 How anyone could be grumpy with this unexpected autumn weather anomaly was beyond my comprehension.
 Especially when complimentary hot chocolate greeted everyone as they boarded the ship.

 Warmed and ready, I headed back outside for the tour.

 Meet at the pier at three o’clock were the instructions on the tour ticket.
 I arrived five minutes early and waited until ten minutes past…no one in sight.

 Not knowing if my tour had been canceled, I re-boarded the ship to inquire.
 The tour was not canceled, but no one, passengers and staff, were certain where to locate the meeting point.

 By now I had missed the bus (not the boat, thankfully).
 Surprisingly, when I asked the person at the shore excursion desk for a refund, she graciously credited my onboard account.

-Due to the inclement weather and probably not wanting people to get sick or slip and fall, no one argued if you wanted to refund a tour at the last minute.
+Due to the inclement weather and probably not wanting people to get sick or slip and fall, the Front Desk staff didn’t argued if you wanted to refund a tour at the last minute.

 Quebec City Overnight

 Dinner onboard was delightful.
 Of course the food was very good but the view of Le Château Frontenac with lights aglow and snow still falling was mesmerizing.

 There was entertainment planned for the evening, but very low-key.
 Many passengers had opted for dinner ashore.